Emerging Educators

 Key Expectations

-Per district protocol, all Emerging Educators are expected to work toward full certification within their first three years of employment.
-View the full protocol for general education and special education here - Emerging Educator Protocol - Final.pdf.
+Per District protocol, all Emerging Educators are expected to work toward full certification within their first three years of employment.
+View the full protocol for general education and special education here to ensure compliance with District timelines - Emerging Educator Protocol - Final.pdf.

 Steps to Certification in Georgia